GaryJones/EmailAddress/README.md

 Originating from a client project that handled email addresses for their users, but needed to store local-part and domain in separate fields to full address.

+Note that this is a dumb value object class.
+It performs no validation of email addresses.
+Use https://github.com/egulias/EmailValidator or similar to perform validation.

 ## Install

 Simply add a dependency on `gamajo/email-address` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

-Here is a minimal example of a `composer.json` file that just defines a dependency on Money:
+Here is a minimal example of a `composer.json` file that just defines a dependency:

     {
         "require": {